Walldorf Camp: Hungarian Jewish Women (August-November 1944)

 Apart from the large, well-known concentration camps, hundreds of small labor camps existed during the Second World War, among them the Walldorf Camp at the Frankfurt airport in Germany.

-Through diligent research, they discovered that from August to November, 1944, there had been a labor camp in the forest at Walldorf on the site of the present industrial area next to the airport and Cargo City Süd.
+Through diligent research, they discovered that from August to November 1944, a large labor camp had existed in the forest at Walldorf on the site of the present industrial area adjacent to the airport and Cargo City Süd.
 Hungarian Jewish women slave laborers had worked there, constructing the runway of the Frankfurt airport.
 They had been among the 437,000 Hungarian Jews deported to Auschwitz between May 15 and July 9, 1944.
-On August 19–20, seventeen hundred women aged between fourteen and forty-five were selected and taken to Frankfurt to build the first concrete runway for the Messerschmidt 262 jet plane.
+On August 19–20, 1700 women aged between fourteen and forty-five were selected and taken to Frankfurt to build the first concrete runway for the Messerschmidt 262 jet plane.
 Walldorf served as a satellite camp to the Natzweiler-Struthof concentration camp in Alsace.
 The camp commander was SS-Sturmscharführer Reinhold Loehs, who oversaw two armed SS-Unterführer, twenty-seven guards and four SS women supervisors, one of whom was the notorious and merciless “Hertha.”
-In addition to six accommodation barracks, there was one barrack for washing and one (with a cellar) that served as a kitchen.
+In addition to six accommodation barracks were one barrack for washing and one (with a cellar) that served as a kitchen.
 The entire area was surrounded by a barbed wire fence.

-The camp inmates worked for the Züblin company from 7 a.m. to 6 p.m. and sometimes even longer, unloading freight trains, leveling the ground, laying rail tracks, cables, water pipes, tearing roots out of the frozen ground and camouflaging—all without proper tools or warm clothing.
+The camp inmates worked for the Züblin company from 7 a.m. to 6 p.m. and sometimes even longer, unloading freight trains, leveling the ground; laying rail tracks, cables, and water pipes; tearing roots out of the frozen ground, and camouflaging—all without proper tools or warm clothing.
 They were not allowed to take shelter during bombing attacks.

 Roll calls were held every morning and evening, before and after work.
 Food was inadequate and of extremely poor quality; infections, lice and extreme cold led to further deterioration of the inmates’ physical capacities.
 Minor disciplinary infractions incurred severe beatings administered in the kitchen cellar, which was unearthed on July 18, 1998, with the help of Cornelia Rühlig, the director of the local history museum.